What is the National Soccer League?

 How can my club become a member of the League?

-Clubs who desire membership in the NSL must fill out an application for membership and submit a one-time $1000 entrance fee.
+Clubs who desire membership in the NSL must fill out an application for membership.
 The NSL’s member clubs consider new applicants at the League’s monthly meeting after which the application was received and then vote on whether to accept the prospective club as a new member.

 How much does it cost to compete in the League?

 The costs vary, depending on the competition.
-For the outdoor season, clubs will pay an affiliation fee to the League when they register to participate in the competition ($600 for the current season).
+For the outdoor season, clubs will pay an affiliation fee to the League when they register to participate in the competition ($500 for the outdoor season).
 There are other costs, which are not directly related to the League.
-When a team plays at home, it is responsible for paying referee fees ($70, 1st, 2nd, and Over 30 Divisions; $170, Major Division).
-Clubs must register their players with the USASA ($25 per player, secondary medical insurance included).
+When a team plays at home, it is responsible for paying referee fees of $200.
+Clubs must register their players with the ISSA ($22 per player, secondary medical insurance included).

 For the indoor season, there is an affiliation fee ($800).
 The NSL currently stages its indoor competition at the Odeum in Villa Park.
 Everyone who enters the Odeum pays a $7 entrance fee.